instructor-ai/instructor/docs/blog/posts/pydantic.md

     >>> 11
     ```

-    As shown above, the `age` field is now an `int` instead of a `str`.

-    More importantly, if we provide data that cannot be converted to an `int`, we will receive an error.
-T
+    The `age` field has been updated to an `int` from a `str` in the demonstration.
+Pydantic validates and coerces the type, ensuring the correct type is obtained.
+If we provide data that cannot be converted to an `int`, an error will be returned.

     ```python
     Person(name="Sam", age="13.4")